 It is highly recommended that you follow the alpha rule as the icons may not look consistent on all devices.
-Google designed it this way as the icon is small and you cannot see any meaningful details, so enforcing a single color helps enforce an easier to recognize an icon at a glance.
+Google designed it this way as the icon is small and you cannot see any meaningful details, so enforcing a single colour helps enforce an easier-to-recognize icon at a glance.

 Updated about 1 year ago